 Apply by submitting the Application for Undergraduate Admission.
 Your Social Security Number can help expedite enrollment and financial aid, but is not required.

 The non-refundable application fee must be submitted with your application.
-(A $30 late fee will be required after the deadline, until the final cut-off date.)
+(A $40 late fee will be required after the deadline, until the final cut-off date.)
 Please do not send cash.
+Find out if you qualify for a fee waiver.

 Your application will not be processed until we have received all documents and fees.